rbccps-iisc/video-stream-lvs/lvs-config/README.md

 →  lvs.alert script is configured to make changes to IPVS rules when instructed by mon.

-→  Edit mon configuration to monitor each video server
+→  Edits mon configuration to monitor each video server

-→  Set monitor interval and the service to monitor (For eg. monitor tcp service on port 1935)
+→  Sets monitor interval and the service to monitor (For eg. monitor tcp service on port 1935)

-→  Set mail id to send alert messages when the video server goes down or when it comes back up.
+→  Sets mail id to send alert messages when the video server goes down or when it comes back up.

-→  Restart mon service
+→  Restarts mon service

 ### Other scripts (post-startup)
 #### Change Client IP list